LinkedIn Twitter Facebook

-When it comes to logistics and supply chain management, businesses often rely on third-party logistics (3PL) and fourth-party logistics (4PL) providers to help streamline their operations.
+When it comes to logistics and supply chain management, businesses often rely on third-party logistics (3PL) and fourth-party logistics (4PL) providers to help scale and streamline their operations.
 While both offer similar services, there are some key differences between the two that are important to understand.
 In this article, we will take a closer look at 3PLs and 4PLs to help you determine what’s right for your business.

 What is a 3PL?